- Why Illinois Treats Brass Knuckles as a Serious Weapons Charge

 A conviction for even a lower-level weapons offense can affect your employment, housing, and professional licenses.
 The stakes are higher than many people initially realize.

-Are Brass Knuckles a Felony in Illinois?
+Are Brass Knuckles a Misdemeanor or Felony in Illinois?

 Brass knuckles are illegal to possess in Illinois, but whether the charge is filed as a misdemeanor or felony depends on the exact statute, the facts of the case, and any aggravating circumstances.
 Even when no one was threatened or injured, a simple possession case can still lead to serious criminal penalties, which is why weapons charges involving prohibited items should never be treated as minor.